jimporter/bfg9000/doc/user/reference.md

 If *files* isn't specified, this function merely references an *existing* executable file (a precompiled binary, a shell script, etc) somewhere on the filesystem.
-In this case, *name* is the exact name of the file.
+In this case, *name* is the exact name of the file, relative to the source directory.
 This allows you to refer to existing executables for other functions.

 This build step recognizes the [dynamic linking environment variables](environment-vars.md#dynamic-linking) and the [compiler environment